edmondscommerce/phpqa/README.md

 - **Quick tests only** `phpqaQuickTests`: If you want to run only fast PHPQA tests
 - **CI Mode**: `CI`: performs actions headlessly without user prompts
 - **Skip uncommitted check** `skipUncommittedChangesCheck`: don't check for uncommitted changes when running
+- **Use Infection** `useInfection`: Set this to 0 to have PHPUnit run the unit tests instead of infection

 ## Configuration